A speech-language therapy app

 Clients can name the object independently, select a first letter cue for min assist, a printed word cue for mod assist, or a verbal model for max assist as needed for success.
 The uncluttered aphasia-friendly interface enables home practice for clients to continue work independently or with a family member/caregiver.

-English, Spanish, Chinese (Mandarin) and Hindi versions are included in one app, with more languages coming!
+English, Spanish, Chinese (Mandarin), Hindi, Portuguese (Brazilian) and Filipino versions are included in one app, with more languages coming!
 Images were selected with mindfulness for cultural inclusion.

 EBP research* has supported app use to allow for additional client practice which can enhance progress and possibly extend coverage for rehab services.